 Interested Parties Needs and Expectations VH Employees & other VW UK business unit employees Quality of work / life, Job Security, challenge, personal and professional development, career opportunities.
 Expectation to work for a sustainable organisation.
-Shareholders (e.g. VW NL) Sustainable growth and profitability.
+Shareholders (e.g., VW NL) Sustainable growth and profitability.
 Sub-contractors Collaborative working, respectable working environment, desire to work with a responsible organisation.
-Environmental support when appropriate. • Clients High level of service delivery, on time and on budget, in line with client expectations.
-Achievement of sustainability objectives / targets. • Suppliers Information of what is required and when.
+Environmental support when appropriate. • Clients Willingness to collaborate, resulting in a positive effect on high levels of service delivery, that are on time, on budget, and in line with client expectations.
+Achievement of sustainability objectives / targets.
+Suppliers Information of what is required and when.
 Working relationships that mutually improves the involved organisations sustainability.
 Competitors (Joint Ventures) Accountability and appropriate communication / support involving environmental issues.
 Industry bodies • Knowledge sharing, source and share best practice, influence positive changes in the industry.
+Government agencies and local authorities, Highway or Road Authority (including emergency services) Compliance to applicable requirements.
+Communication and coordination as and. when required (e.g. for emergency calls outs or in case of incidents etc) Regulatory bodies Compliance to all regulatory and statutory requirements.
+Local community Considerate construction company when working within local communities, social responsibility.
+General Public (including the travelling public and end users of installed works) Minimal disruption and inconvenience to their everyday lives, enhancing the infrastructure and communities.

-ed for IMS: IMS Manager Document own er: Senior HSEQS Manager Workspace file: n/a Page 5 of 23 -------------------------------------- -------------------------- ----------------- ----- --------------
+Approved for IMS: IMS Manager Document owner: Head of HSEQS Workspace file: n/a Page 6 of 26 -- ------------------- ------------- ----------------- --------------- ----------------- ----- -------------- --